APimenta4/HomeMaestro-Design-Patterns/CONTRIBUTING.md

    git commit -m "Description of your changes"
    ```

-7. **Push to Your Branch**: Push your changes to your branch:
+7. **Push your changes**: Push your changes to the main branch:
    ```
-   git push origin your-feature-branch
+   git push
    ```

-8. **Create a Pull Request**: Go to the original repository and click on the "Pull Requests" tab.
-Click on "New Pull Request" and select your branch to create a pull request.